-Ultrasound-Guided Percutaneous Renal Biopsy patient information sheet
+Ultrasound-Guided Percutaneous Renal Biopsy Information Sheet

 What is a percutaneous renal biopsy?

 A percutaneous (through the skin) renal (kidney) biopsy is a procedure where, under local anaesthetic (LA), a needle is passed through the skin into the kidney to obtain a piece of kidney tissue.